Azure Service Bus

 Figure 1: Service Bus provides a multi-tenant service for connecting applications through the cloud.

 - Queues, which allow one-directional communication.
 Each queue acts as an intermediary (sometimes called a broker) that stores sent messages until they are received.
+Each message is received by a single recipient.

 - Relays, which provide bi-directional communication.
 Unlike queues and topics, a relay doesn't store in-flight messages-it's not a broker.
 Instead, it just passes them on to the destination application.